Optimizing 3D Assets

 Lights and cameras can be imported.

-- Lights For light, the type, position, rotation, scale, brightness, light color, and the cast shadows properties will be imported.
+- Lights For light, directional, point, and spot lights with position, rotation, light color, and the attenuation factors properties will be imported.

 - Cameras Perspective and orthographic cameras can be imported.
-Position, rotation, and scale properties are imported, as well as start and end clipping.
+Position, and rotation properties are imported, as well as start and end clipping.
 For perspective cameras, field of view is also imported.

 - Axis Conversion Qt Quick 3D uses a Y-up coordinate system, ensure that